 Tawarruq, meanwhile, refers to a cost-plus deferred sale of Shariah-compliant commodities involving a commodity buyer and a commodity seller.
 The commodity transaction, similar to the sale in a bai' 'inah structure, facilitates the financing.
 After the sale of the commodities has taken place, the issuer's deferred payment obligation replaces the commodities as the sukuk's underlying asset, which is a point of contention for some Shariah scholars in other Islamic finance jurisdictions who view the trading of the sukuk as tantamount to trading in debt.
 In Malaysia, secondary market tradability of murabahah sukuk is allowed by the SC's SAC.
 The issuance of murabahah sukuk tawarruq in Malaysia has been greatly facilitated by the Bursa Suq Al-Sila', an international commodity trading platform launched by Bursa Malaysia in 2009 for the domestic Islamic financial and capital market.
 All transactions executed through Bursa Suq Al-Sila' provide for a real transfer of ownership and physical delivery of the commodities if required although physical delivery rarely, if ever, occurs.
-Nonetheless, murabahah sukuk may also be structured to facilitate project financing as seen in the RM600 million murabahah sukuk issuance by TTM Sukuk Berhad which will be discussed in more detail in this methodology.
+Nonetheless, murabahah sukuk issuance by TTM Sukuk Berhad which will be discussed in more detail in this methodology.